red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

     Bye!
 Have a great day!

-You see that with this the bot can react to any user input and respond with a suitable bot answer.
-This generalizes well to multimodal interactions and can be used to generate bot postures and bot gestures as well if provided with a suitable prompting context.
+You see that with this, the bot can react to any user input and respond with a suitable bot answer.
+This generalizes well to multimodal interactions and can be used to generate bot postures and bot gestures as well, if provided with a suitable prompting context.

 .. note::
-    The generated actions strongly depend on the current interaction context, the general prompt instructions and sample conversation in the `config.yml`.
+    The generated actions strongly depend on the current interaction context, the general prompt instructions, and sample conversation in the `config.yml`.
 Try updating them to achieve the expected results.

 ----------------------------------------
 Basic Interaction Loop
 ----------------------------------------

-We can combine now everything to a basic interaction loop:
+We can now combine everything to create a basic interaction loop:

 .. code-block:: colang
     :caption: llm/interaction_loop/main.co